Use Indiana University email (@iu.edu) to reach any of the course staff. Addresses are given in the table above.

 One way to avoid sharing code is for each person who talked to erase everything afterwards.
 Then, each person who talked should do something unrelated to this course for 30 minutes, such as taking a walk or watching a show.
 Finally, each person who talked should redo the assignment from scratch without talking to anyone.
 This is not the only way to avoid sharing code.

 We don’t want this policy to stop you from getting and giving help.
 If you’re not sure whether it is ok to share something in public, just ask first!
 You can always talk to any instructor (listed under “People” above), and you don’t need to acknowledge them by name in the homework you submit.
 You can share code with any instructor, whether by voice, by writing, by print, by phone, by computer, or by any other way.
-In particular, to share anything with instructors on Discord, you can first type /breakout (with a forward slash at the beginning of the message).
+In particular, to share anything with instructors on Discord, you can first type /breakout (with a forward slash at the beginning of the message) then hit Enter.
 This should create a “breakout channel” that only you and the staff can see.
 You can post your code and concern there.
 If that doesn’t work, send the staff an email or a DM (direct message: right-click on their name and choose “Message”).

 The professor will group you into teams and ask you to work together.
 Each team will have about 4 people.